jdasfd/withncbi_note/note/Pseudomonas.md

         sed 's/,$//' # remove the last ','
 )

-# extract RefSeq from all genera
+# extract reference genome from all genera
 echo "
 .headers ON